ghc-proposals/ghc-proposals/proposals/0000-no-data-params.rst

 However, the above code, as is, is currently not accepted by GHC - the kind of ``Foo`` has to be additionally and redundantly specified via option 1 or 2 (or a combination).
-There is no good reason why giving an inline kind signature should be enough, yet a standalone kind signature shouldn't be.
-Hence this proposal renders the above code acceptable.
+There is no good reason why giving a standalone kind signature shouldn't be sufficient, when giving an inline kind signature *is*.
+Hence, this proposal renders the above code acceptable.

 Proposed Change Specification